 What’s the first thing that comes to mind when you hear the words ‘Insider Threat?’
 If you’re like me, negative and malicious images pop into your head.
 However, that is typically not the case when you think of Higher Education.
 Instead, we think about a collaborative and sharing environment, where faculty, students, and staff are empowered and encouraged to use collaboration technology — from Gmail and Slack, to project management tools and data repositories.
 While there is not necessarily an insider threat, this doesn’t rule out insider risk.
 There is actually significant risk to data being exfiltrated both intentionally and unintentionally within educational institutions.

 Exfiltration or misuse of institutional data can be the result of malicious intent.
 However, mistakes happen simply by people just trying to get their job done quickly and efficiently.
-A recent Code42 study found that more than a third of employees use unsanctioned apps every day to share data with their colleagues for exactly this reason.
+Our 2020 Data Exposure Report found that more than a third of employees use unsanctioned apps every day to share data with their colleagues for exactly this reason.
 Security teams understand that collaboration tools are essential for institutions; however, they can also pose some of the greatest risks for data exfiltration.

 Historically, institutions have relied on security tools that require faculty and staff to be connected to the campus network.
 As off-network work increases, security teams may lack the visibility they need to monitor data movement.
 Let’s go back to the term “Insider Threat” for a moment.
 The term conjures an image of a specific person and is reinforced by traditional security solutions that take a user-centric approach.
 This big brother approach to security is counterintuitive to the strategy of most higher education institutions.
 Code42 takes a different point of view.
 Instead of focusing on specific users, Code42 focuses on the data first because faculty, students, and staff are typically trusted members of the institution.
 However, the responsibility to protect the University against data exposure events, such as loss, leak, theft, sabotage and espionage fall to the security team, so they need to be able to trust, but also have the capability to detect, investigate and respond to suspicious data movement, should something go awry.